manellenr/RecommenderSystems/README.md

 ## **Dataset Context**

 The dataset comprises metadata for 45,000 movies listed in the Full MovieLens dataset.
 It includes movies released on or before July 2017 and provides a comprehensive view of movie features such as cast, crew, keywords, budget, revenue, release dates, languages, and more.
 Additionally, it contains 26 million ratings from 270,000 users on a scale of 1-5.
+You can access the dataset [here](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).

 ### **Dataset Files**